Quantum metasurfaces as probes of vacuum particle content: Observing sub-region particle content with a quantum metasurface

-where $\delta = \nu - \omega_D$ is the detuning between the laser frequency and atomic transition.
-Starting from an initial vacuum state of the global cavity $\ket{0_T}$ and the state of the control qubit for which the metasurface is transmissive $|T\rangle$ , the probability to measure the control atom in the reflective state $|R\rangle$ becomes:
+where $\delta = \nu - \omega_D$ is the detuning between the laser frequency and the control atom transition.
+Starting from an initial vacuum state of the global cavity $\ket{0_T}$ and the state of the control atom for which the metasurface is transmissive $|T\rangle$, the probability to measure the control atom in the reflective state $|R\rangle$ becomes (considering a weak drive $g \ll \omega_1$, where we recall that $\omega_1$ is the frequency of the fundamental mode of the sub-cavity):

+where the expectation value is taken with respect to the field state after the switch, and $\hat{a}_1$, $\hat{b}_n$ represent the fundamental sub-cavity and global mode operators respectively, and $\delta_R$ is an analytical estimate of the frequency shift due to the particle content created from a time-dependent boundary condition change.
+In order to observe particle content, we now focus on two distinct regimes where the atom array is switched from transmissive to reflective.